• Skip to primary navigation

 Place the filled mini pies into the oven and reduce the temperature of the oven to 300F (150C).
 Bake the mini pies for 18-20 minutes just until the center is set (it will not be wobbly).

 • Cool the mini pies at room temperature for at least 30 minutes before gently using an offset spatula or knife to lift the mini pie out of the pan.
 The center will still not be set so be careful here.
-Or, let the pies cool completely in the pan.
+Or, let the pies cool completely in the pan, before enjoying.

-Cool for at least two hours before enjoying.
-If I'm serving the pies the day I make them, I do not refrigerate.
-Otherwise, they can be covered and refrigerated for up to two days.
+Cover and refrigerate for up to two days.
 The pastry tends to get soggy however, the longer they set in the fridge.

 • Serve with vanilla bean whipped cream or coconut cream, a dusting of pumpkin pie spice and sugared cranberries.